micahg24/micahg24/README.md

 - 👋 Hi, I’m @micahg24
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Game Design
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me micahgillett24@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: You should play the persona games
+- ⚡ Fun fact: You should play the Persona games

 <!---
 micahg24/micahg24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.